frochet/quiceh/README.md

 improvement depending on their software architecture choice, but some improvement should be expected in all cases.

+- [`stream_recv_zc()`] only available for VReverso supports the Application to receive contiguous chunks of memory from underlying quiceh buffers in zero-copy in expectation.
+This is designed for concurrent processing of stream data.
+This function can be used together with [`stream_peek()`] and [`stream_consumed()`], although received chunks are considered as consumed from the internal QUIC recv stream buffer.
+Dropping the chunk will send the memory allocation back to the stream buffer pool.

 - Support sending in zero-copy for both QUIC v1 and QUIC VReverso using [`stream_send_zc()`].
 Current server behavior implemented in apps/ for sending HTTP/3 responses.

 Experimental:

-- [`stream_recv_zc()`] only available for VReverso supports the Application to receive contiguous chunks of memory from underlying quiceh buffers in zero-copy in expectation.
-This is designed for concurrent processing of stream data.

 - QUIC connection [`Config`] may set a flag using [`enable_hidden_copy_for_zc_sender()`] to make any data buffered